fankam12/Azure-Portfolio-Project/README.md

-# Azure Portfolio Project — Azure CLI & Bicep Home Lab Infrastructure
+# Azure Portfolio Project — Cloud Infrastructure Automation with Azure CLI & Bicep

+## About This Project

-This repository documents a hands-on, production-aligned Azure home lab designed to reinforce Azure administration, cloud engineering, and Infrastructure-as-Code (IaC) skills aligned with the AZ-104: Microsoft Azure Administrator and AZ-305: Azure Solutions Architect certification paths.
+This repository documents a production-aligned Azure infrastructure project focused on cloud engineering practices, Infrastructure-as-Code automation, governance, networking, security, and operational management.

-The lab simulates a secure, cost-conscious enterprise Azure environment using:
+The environment demonstrates how Azure resources can be designed, deployed, secured, and managed using:

-- Azure CLI for resource provisioning and operational automation
+- Azure CLI for infrastructure operations and automation
-- Azure Bicep for declarative Infrastructure-as-Code deployments
+- Azure Bicep for repeatable Infrastructure-as-Code deployments
+- Azure Resource Manager for deployment orchestration
-- Azure Portal for validation, monitoring, troubleshooting, and verification only
+- Azure Portal for validation, monitoring, troubleshooting, and operational visibility

-The goal of this project is to demonstrate real-world Azure deployment practices used by cloud engineers, including repeatable infrastructure deployments, governance enforcement, network security, and operational management.
+The goal of this project is to showcase enterprise-style Azure implementation patterns used by Cloud Engineers, Platform Engineers, and Azure Solutions Architects.

 ---

+# ☁️ Cloud Engineering Focus

+This project focuses on building hands-on experience with:

+- Azure Infrastructure-as-Code using Bicep
+- Azure CLI automation workflows
+- Azure networking architecture
+- Cloud security best practices
+- Azure governance and policy enforcement
+- Identity and access management
+- Compute and storage deployment
+- Monitoring and operational management
+- Cost optimization strategies

+The architecture follows Microsoft Azure best practices with an emphasis on secure, scalable, and repeatable deployments.

+---

 # 🔍 Project Overview

-The objective of this project is to build and continuously evolve a realistic Azure environment that mirrors how organizations design, deploy, secure, and manage cloud infrastructure.
+The objective of this project is to build and evolve a realistic Azure environment that reflects how organizations deploy and operate cloud infrastructure.

-All infrastructure changes are performed through:
+All infrastructure deployments are performed using:

 - Azure CLI commands
 - Azure Bicep templates
-- Git-based version control workflows
+- Git-based version control

 Azure Portal is used only for:

-- Deployment validation
+- Deployment verification
-- Resource verification
+- Resource validation
 - Monitoring dashboards
-- Reviewing logs and alerts
+- Reviewing metrics and logs
 - Troubleshooting configuration issues

-The lab is structured around two primary resource groups within a single Azure subscription.
+The environment is structured into two resource groups representing different operational purposes:

+---

+# 🏗️ Azure Environment Architecture

 ## Azure Subscription

 **Subscription Name:** HomeLab

+---

 ## Resource Groups

 ### HomeLab_rg

-**Environment Tag:** prod
+**Environment Tag:** `prod`

 Purpose:

-- Core enterprise-style Azure environment
+Primary production-style Azure environment containing shared infrastructure and enterprise services.

+Planned and implemented resources:

-- Foundational networking and security components
+- Core networking components
-- Shared services
-- Production-like infrastructure scenarios

-Planned Resources:
-- Hub networking components
+- Hub virtual network
+- Security services
 - Azure Firewall
-- Jump Box VM
+- Jump Box administrative access
-- Shared monitoring services
-- Identity and governance services
+- Monitoring services
+- Shared infrastructure components

+---

 ### DevLab_RG

-**Environment Tag:** testing
+**Environment Tag:** `testing`

 Purpose:

-- Development and experimentation environment
-- Testing Azure CLI commands
-- Validating Bicep templates before production deployment
-- Learning new Azure services safely
+Development and testing environment used for validating Azure CLI commands, Bicep templates, and infrastructure changes before production deployment.

-Planned Resources:
+Planned and implemented resources:

+- Test virtual machines
 - Application workloads
-- Test virtual machines
-- Storage services
+- Storage resources
-- Network configurations
+- Network testing scenarios
-- Automation experiments

-All resources are deployed primarily in:
+- Bicep deployment validation

+---

+# 🌎 Azure Regions

+Primary deployment regions:

 - East US
 - East US 2

-Resource governance is enforced through Azure Policy, tagging standards, budgets, and monitoring controls.
+Regional governance is enforced through Azure Policy and deployment standards.

 ---

-# 🎯 Project Goals

-- Build Azure infrastructure using Azure CLI and Bicep only
-- Develop repeatable Infrastructure-as-Code deployment practices
-- Reinforce AZ-104 Azure Administrator objectives through hands-on labs
-- Build architecture skills aligned with AZ-305 Azure Solutions Architect
-- Implement enterprise Azure networking and security patterns
-- Automate resource provisioning and configuration
-- Apply Azure governance and cost-management best practices
-- Maintain a monthly cloud spend target of $80–$100 (hard cap: $120)
-- Create professional documentation and architecture diagrams suitable for a cloud engineering portfolio

----

-# 🧱 Core Architecture
+# 🧱 Infrastructure Architecture

-## Deployment Model

-All infrastructure follows an Infrastructure-as-Code approach:
+The environment follows a simplified enterprise architecture model: